WhereSoftwareGoesToDie/ceilometer-publisher-zeromq/README.md

               - rabbitmq://
     ```

-3. Add the credentials + options you require to your ceilometer.conf
+3. Add the credentials + options you require to your `ceilometer.conf`
-   (This also in /etc/ceilometer/ by default).
+   (This also in `/etc/ceilometer/` by default).

-   Example ceilometer.conf:
+   Partial example `ceilometer.conf`:

     ```
     [DEFAULT]
     publisher_exchange = "publisher-exchange"